The martyr Ayatollah Ali Khamenei. Photo: Khamenei.Ir/file photo.

 Note

-(1) Not only were both Imam Ali (peace be upon him) and Sayyed Khamenei martyred during the month of Ramadan, but the historical event of the Battle of Siffin and the legacy of Ali provides an important insight into the Leader’s Islamic reasoning against nuclear weapons.
-In the year 657 CE, Ali ibn Abi Talib (peace be upon him) led the Muslims into battle against the opportunist Muawiya in Syria who was trying to fracture the new Islamic nation.
-As Ali’s army arrived, Muawiya occupied the bank of the Euphrates and planned to achieve victory by denying Ali’s army access to water.
-In the heat of the desert, Muawiya believed that he could simply kill Ali’s army, scores of Muslims, through dehydration.
+(1) Not only were both Imam Ali (peace be upon him) and Sayyed Khamenei martyred during the blessed month of Ramadan, but the historical event of the Battle of Siffin and legacy of Ali shed important insight into the Leader’s Islamic reasoning against nuclear weapons.
+In the year 657 CE, Ali ibn Abi Talib (peace be upon him) led the Muslims into battle against Muawiya ibn Abu Sufyan of the Umayyad empire, a man whose goal was to fracture a relatively young Islamic nation following the death of Prophet Muhammad (may peace and blessings be upon him and his progeny).
+As Ali’s army approached Damascus, Muawiya occupied the bank of the Euphrates and plotted to achieve victory by denying Ali’s army access to water.
+In the heat of the desert, Muawiya simply believed that through means of dehydration, he could kill Ali’s army.
 Islamic Historian Shaykh Muhammad Jawad Chirri writes:

 The Imam waged a battle for the water and this was his first Holy Battle against Muawiya and his camp.
 He succeeded in occupying the bank of the Euphrates and driving the Umayyad army away from the river.
 By this the situation was reversed.
 Now it became possible for the Imam and his army to do to their opponents what their opponents were trying to do to them.
 It became possible for the Imam to annihilate his opponents by their own weapons.
 Would the Imam do that?